 - Avoiding drinking liquids with meals

 - Exercising regularly

 - Taking vitamin and mineral supplements

-- Learn more about weight-loss surgery options at Desert Springs Hospital
+- Learn more about weight-loss options offered at Desert Springs Hospital >

 Individual results may vary.
 There are risks associated with any surgical procedure.
 Talk with your doctor about these risks to find out if bariatric surgery is right for you.